LIFE GOES ON: AN INTRODUCTION

 Winifred Ellen Reynolds (1904-1983).
 My Mother's Mother.
 My Grandmother.

 Winifred Ellen Reynolds was born in Dry Drayton, a village on the outskirts of Cambridge, in 1904.
 She was the oldest child.
-In about 1908 the family moved to West Wratting on the other side of Cambridge and then to Hildersham, before settling in Shelley Row in Cambridge in about 1916.
+In about 1908 the family moved to Great Wilbraham on the other side of Cambridge where they still were for the 1911 census.
+They then moved to Hildersham, before settling in Cambridge in 1915.
 Her father was a brewery drayman.
 She married Edmund Stanley Cornwell, who came from Oakington, the neighbouring village to Dry Drayton, but they married in Lichfield, Staffordshire on 10th July 1923 when they were both just 19 years old.
 They gave false ages to acquire the certificate, as one of them had to be of age, that is to say 21 or over.
 They were in Staffordshire because my grandmother was pregnant, and they had run away to get married.
 Stan's older sister Ruth lived at Colton on the outskirts of Rugeley, and she arranged the marriage for them.
 Their first child was born less than three months later.
 He had a learning disability, and lived with his mother for the rest of her life.
 Winifred's parents never really forgave her for her pregnancy and hasty marriage to someone of whom they did not approve.
 It is only in the last few months that I have discovered that Winifred's mother Alice was also six months pregnant when she married Winifred's father in 1903.
 Winifred was that child.

-They returned to Cambridge after the birth of their first child, and lived in Shelley Row near to Winifred's parents.
-However, they seem not to have got on well with them, and after the birth of two more children they did a moonlight flit, first to Barway near Ely and then to Grunty Fen on the other side of the river, before settling in Little Thetford.
+They returned to Cambridge after the birth of their first child, living at Oakington with Stan's parents and then in Castle Row, Cambridge, near to Win's parents.
+However, they seem not to have got on well with them, and after the birth of two more children they moved to Barway near Ely and then to Grunty Fen on the other side of the river, before settling in Little Thetford.
 They had nine children altogether.
 Although my grandfather died before I was born, Winifred Cornwell was the grandparent I knew best.
 I spent the first three years of my life living in the same house as her at Green Hill, Little Thetford in the Isle of Ely.
 After we moved to Cambridge she would often visit us, and I would go and stay with her.
 I spent a lot of the spring of 1966 living with her because of complications with the birth of my youngest brother.
 I remember her as being a very comfy, smiling old lady, although she was actually only in her late fifties when I was born.
 The thing that strikes me about her now when I look at her on earlier photographs is quite how stunningly beautiful she was when she was young, and that my own daughter, who of course she never met, looks uncannily like her.

 1901 census: